 Hate to break it to you, but eating a salad does not automatically equate to having a healthy meal.
-While some salad choices can be super nutritious and support your weight-loss endeavors, others can sabotage the number on the scale (and your other health-related goals), dietitian Laura Burak, RD, CDN, tells LIVESTRONG.com.
+While some salad choices can be super nutritious and support your weight-loss endeavors, others can sabotage your health-related goals, says registered dietitian Laura Burak, RD, CDN.

 Here, Burak discusses eight mistakes you're making with salads that might be derailing your good intentions and impairing your weight-loss efforts.

 When your aim is to shed pounds, you might think you need to skimp on your salad ingredients to reduce calories, but deleting a macronutrient like protein from the equation is a big mistake.